monoxit/monoxit-hardspec/README.md

 # Project
 Based on Arduino-tiny core with Attiny1634 support (https://github.com/rambo/arduino-tiny/tree/attiny1634).
-The folder tree contains 3rd party hardware specification and arduino-tiny core with Attiny1634 support.
+The folder tree contains 3rd party hardware specification for monoxit education hardware module and arduino-tiny core with Attiny1634 support.
 The tree is designed for Arduino IDE 1.5.7 (or later possibly).

 ## Manual Deployment